canonical/cloud-init/doc/rtd/reference/datasources.rst

 The mechanism used to identify the platform will be required for the ``ds-identify`` and datasource module sections below.

+# Todo: the following line is broken in upstream docs, lets fix it now
 Add datasource module :file:`cloudinit/sources/DataSource<CloudPlatform>.py`
 ----------------------------------------------------------------------------